abedurftig/gradle-kts-buildsrc/README.md

 #### New Module

-To create a new module run `./new-module.sh <module-name>`.
-It will create a new Gradle module with `build` and `settings` file.
+To create a new module run `./new-module.sh <module-name> <root-package>`.
+It will create a new Gradle module with `build` and `settings` file and src/test packages.
 Also the `settings.gradle.kts` file of the root project will be updated to include the new module.

 Run `./gradlew projects` to verify it worked.